forge-wm/tools/README.md

 # tools
-Tooling for building the window manager and extensions, among other stuff.
+Tooling for building forge_wm and extensions for it, among other stuff.